biancaghiurutan/nexmo-developer/_documentation/conversation/concepts/conversation.md

 A Conversation is capable of supporting text messaging, audio calls, or video calls.
 For text messaging a Conversation can be thought of as like a chat room.
 Users can be invited to join a Conversation and they can leave a Conversation.
 A single User can also join multiple Conversations through multiple Member objects.

 Over the course of a Conversation, Nexmo emits various [Events](/conversation/concepts/event).
 These events can be communication events such as messages, voice and video streams or other events such as added or removed users, typing indicators and so on.
+The intention is that these events should be handled as they occur, although a log of events is recorded by Nexmo which can later be searched.

 There can be no communication outside of the context of a Conversation.